-As an example, in the 2020 Index, Ireland has a top marginal tax rate of 41.0 percent on individual income and 12.5 percent on corporate income, which yields a score of 49.6 for the individual side and 95.3 on the corporate side.
-Ireland's overall tax burden as a portion of GDP is 22.8 percent, yielding a score of 84.4 for that factor.
-When the three factors are averaged together, Ireland's overall tax burden score becomes 76.4.
+As an example, in the 2021 Index, Georgia has a top marginal tax rate of 20.0 percent on individual income and 15.0 percent on corporate income, which yields a score of 88.0 for the individual side and 93.3 on the corporate side.
+Georgia's overall tax burden as a portion of GDP is 21.7 percent, yielding a score of 85.9 for that factor.
+When the three factors are averaged together, Georgia's overall tax burden score becomes 89.1.

 Sources.
-The Index relies on the following sources for information on tax rate data, in order of priority: Deloitte, International Tax and Business Guide Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; PricewaterhouseCoopers, Worldwide Tax Summaries; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce and Country Finance.
+The Index relies on the following sources for information on tax rate data, in order of priority: KPMG International Cooperative; Deloitte, International Tax and Business Guide Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; PricewaterhouseCoopers, Worldwide Tax Summaries; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce and Country Finance.

-For information on tax burden as a percentage of GDP, the primary sources are Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean; and individual contacts from government agencies and multinational organizations such as the IMF and the World Bank.
+For information on tax burden as a percentage of GDP, the primary sources are World Bank, World Development Indicators; Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Government Finance Statistics, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean; and Economist Intelligence Unit, Data Tool.